NEED HELP

 A white grub feeding on turf roots.
 If you find 10 or more in a square foot you better start treating them.

-While a healthy turf is your best defense against insect damage, a healthy lush lawn can also attract insects in our desert climate.
+While a healthy turf is your best defense against insect damage to your sod in Arizona, a healthy lush lawn can also attract insects in our desert climate.
 One of the first symptoms of insect damage can be dry spots that look like poor irrigation coverage.
 Insects feed on the roots or shoots of plants, causing desiccation (loss moisture) in the plant.
 Grubs and pearl scale feed on the roots of the plants, limiting the ability of the turf to take in adequate moisture.
 Sod webworms, chinch bugs, and ants feed on the shoots (leaves) of the turf, drying out the leaf and causing it to wilt.
 While the symptoms tend to show up when the temperatures are at their hottest, the damage probably began a month before you saw it.
 Make a note to yourself to starting treating these pests next year, a full month before you saw the first signs of damage this year.

 Insect control in Arizona lawns